chat icon

 What is Active DAS?

 It’s commonly the first solution integrators and users turn to — but should it be?
-Despite the strengths of active DAS, the installation process is complex and invasive.
-It generally requires the installation of fiber optic cabling, which means tearing into walls and other structures.
+Despite the strengths of active DAS, the installation process can be complex and generally requires the installation of fiber optic cabling, which means tearing into walls and other structures.
 An active DAS also requires a significant investment of time and capital, including the construction of a dedicated backhaul.
+Customers with limited budgets and that do not have large spaces to deal with may opt for a passive DAS solution.

 What is Passive DAS?

-Passive DAS (also known as a cell phone signal booster system) eliminates cellular connectivity problems by enhancing existing cell signal up to 32 times using antennas and amplifiers.
-It does not require the creation of an internal network as with active DAS.
+Passive DAS (also known as a cell phone signal booster system) eliminates cellular connectivity problems by enhancing existing cell signal up to 32 times through the use of antennas and amplifiers.
+It does not require the creation of an internal network like active DAS.

 The hardware and installation requirements of a passive DAS system are far less expensive and can be installed faster than what’s required for active DAS: